Browsers Windows 🟡 Intermediate

 How to disable preloading:

-2. Click the three-dot menu in the top-right
+2. Click the three dots (Menu) in the top-right corner.

-5. Scroll down to find “Preload new tab page for a faster experience”
+5. Scroll down and find “Preload new tab page for a faster experience.”

-6. Click the toggle to turn it OFF (toggle becomes gray)
+6. Click the toggle to turn it OFF.
+It should turn gray.

-This is a subtle change, but combined with other solutions, it contributes to noticeably faster browsing.
+This is a small change, but when combined with other fixes, it can contribute to a noticeably faster browsing experience.

 Solution 8: Switch Tracking Prevention to Basic